conjure-cp/EssenceCatalog-runs/problems/csplib-prob013-ProgPartyFunctionDecision/descriptive.md

 - Number of params 95
 - Number of params (completed) 95
 - Number of params (all timed out) 0
+- Number of params (analysed in this file) 95

 ## Models